North American Lutheran Church: Relations with other churches

-The NALC Convocation, held in August 2011, approved unanimously the establishment of a full communion relationship with the Ethiopian Evangelical Church Mekane Yesus.
-A "Memorandum of Understanding" between the NALC and the Evangelical Lutheran Church in Tanzania was approved at the Convocation held at August 2013, paving the way for full communion between the two churches.
+The NALC Convocation, held in August 2011, approved unanimously the establishment of full communion with the Ethiopian Evangelical Church Mekane Yesus (EECMY).
+A Memorandum of Understanding (MoU) between the NALC and the Evangelical Lutheran Church in Tanzania (ELCT) was approved at the Convocation held in August 2013, paving the way for full communion between the two churches.
+In 2025, the NALC signed a MoU with the North Western Gossner Evangelical Lutheran Church (NWGELC) in India.

-The NALC has established ecumenical dialogue with other Lutheran church bodies, such as the Lutheran Church–Missouri Synod, the Lutheran Church-Canada, and the Lutheran Congregations in Mission for Christ, as well as with the Roman Catholic Church, the Anglican Church in North America (ACNA), and the Eastern Orthodox Churches.
+The NALC has established ecumenical dialogues with other Lutheran church bodies, such as the Lutheran Church – Missouri Synod (LCMS), the Lutheran Church–Canada (LCC), and the Lutheran Congregations in Mission for Christ (LCMC), as well as with the Roman Catholic Church, the Anglican Church in North America (ACNA), and the Eastern Orthodox Churches.
 The NALC passed a request to the Anglican Church in North America to share clergy where there were vacancies, which was accepted.
-In 2017, the ecumenical consultation of the ACNA and the NALC developed "Four Pastoral and Educational Affirmations" on "Baptism", "Holy Communion", "Holy Scripture", and "Jesus Christ, Gospel, and Justification".
-The NALC also started a seminary system called the North American Lutheran Seminary on the campus of Trinity School for Ministry, a seminary with ties to the Anglican Church in North America.
+In 2017, the ecumenical consultation of the ACNA and the NALC developed “Four Pastoral and Educational Affirmations” on “Baptism”, “Holy Communion”, “Holy Scripture”, and “Jesus Christ, Gospel, and Justification”.

-The NALC held an ecumenical summit with representatives of the ACNA, the LCMS, and the LCC on May 3–5, 2013, at the Church of the Holy Communion in Dallas, Texas, on the theme of "Biblical Teaching on Marriage and Sexuality".
-The summit issued the joint document "An Affirmation of Marriage", signed by representatives of all the four church bodies, which defined the institution of marriage as the unity between a man and a woman.
+The NALC held an ecumenical summit with representatives of the ACNA, the LCMS, and the LCC on May 3–5, 2013, at the Church of the Holy Communion in Dallas, Texas, on the theme of “Biblical Teaching on Marriage and Sexuality”.
+The summit issued the joint document “An Affirmation of Marriage”, signed by representatives of all four church bodies, which defined the institution of marriage as the unity between a man and a woman.

 At its 2012 Convocation, the NALC approved, by the required majority of two thirds of the voters, a resolution to seek membership in the Lutheran World Federation.
-The application request was not approved by the LWF, remaining in a pending decision, according to a letter issued at May 2014, despite the support of the Lutheran Churches of Ethiopia and Tanzania.
-The NALC is considering possible associate membership in the International Lutheran Council.
+The application request was not approved by the LWF, remaining in a pending decision, according to a letter issued in May 2014, despite the support of the Lutheran Churches of Ethiopia and Tanzania.
+The NALC has considered possible associate membership in the International Lutheran Council.

-In 2015, the NALC met with leaders of Lutheran churches from over a dozen nations around the world for a gathering which would later be called the Global Confessional and Missional Lutheran Forum (Global Forum).
-In September 2018, the Global Forum met again in Bishoftu, Ethiopia, and on Reformation Day (October 31), they released a letter to the Lutheran worldwide community of churches, referred to as the "Bishoftu Letter to the Churches".
-The forum referred to this letter as "a summary and clarification of the teachings that are our biblical and confessional heritage" and "an invitation to Lutherans worldwide to confess, repent, be renewed, reformed and refocused by the Word of God, that together we may be a witness to the world, bringing others to Jesus Christ as Lord and Savior".
-The letter also serves as a response to "certain errors that have recently arisen among and within certain churches of the Lutheran confession".
+The NALC is a founding and convening participant in the Global Confessional and Missional Lutheran Forum (Global Forum).
+In September 2018, the Global Forum met in Bishoftu, Ethiopia, and released the “Bishoftu Letter to the Churches” on Reformation Day (October 31), describing the document as a summary and clarification of Lutheran biblical and confessional teaching and as a response to perceived recent doctrinal errors.
+Forum gatherings have also been hosted in Oklahoma City (2023), Nairobi, Kenya (2025), with a future gathering planned for Orlando (2027).